-This estimator has been studied in \citet*{Davezies_2021}.
+This estimator has been studied in \citet{Davezies_2018}.
 It omits the third term in \eqref{3mat} and therefore involves double\tkk-counting.
-The justification for omitting $\hat\biV_I$ is that, under a strong regularity condition, it becomes asymptotically negligible as both $G$ and $H$ tend to infinity.
+The justification for omitting $\hat\biV_I$ is that, under additional regularity conditions, it becomes asymptotically negligible as both $G$ and $H$ tend to infinity.
 Because

-is positive definite, it follows that a Wald statistic or $t$-statistic based on $\hat\biV_1^{(2)}$ will always be larger than the same statistic based on~$\hat\biV_1^{(3)}$, so that the former is more conservative.
+is positive definite, it follows that a Wald statistic or $t$-statistic based on $\hat\biV_1^{(2)}$ will always be smaller than the same statistic based on~$\hat\biV_1^{(3)}$, so that the former is more conservative.